humbertodias/sdl-pwa/README.md

-# SDL with emscripten
+# SDL-PWA

-Examples
+SDL compiled with emscripten and packaged as PWA

 # How to Run